docker/cli/docs/reference/commandline/run.md

 When running the command, the Docker CLI client checks the value the variable has in your local environment and passes it to the container.
-If no `=` is provided and that variable is not exported in your local environment, the variable won't be set in the container.
+If no `=` is provided and that variable is not exported in your local environment, the variable isn't set in the container.

 You can also load the environment variables from a file.
 This file should use the syntax `<variable>=value` (which sets the variable to the given value) or